-After a month in lockdown I felt it was time to re-think our message and support people who were feeling alone and those who were missing their loved ones.
+After a month in lockdown, I felt it was time to re-think our message and support people who were feeling alone and those who were missing their loved ones.
 People have been very receptive to it, which is amazing.

 What was the main challenge for you during this time?

 My stock was the main issue, it was stuck on aircrafts and in airports which were all closed.
-Our agent was brilliant as she helped us retract some of the stock at the end of May, so we have Pógs travelling all around the world ever since!
+Our agent was brilliant as she helped us retract some of the stock at the end of May, so we have Pógs traveling all around the world ever since!

 During the pandemic, I had also lost my team which was really difficult, but we have been blessed with support from people who have cheered us on and help us back up on our feet!